Master Productivity: 15 Expert-Approved Daily Tips

 4. Plan for the Week

-Each Sunday, I take 15-20 minutes to plan out my week.
+I take 15-20 minutes each Sunday to plan my week.
 I can set goals and priorities.
 Each night, I plan for the next day, which takes about 10-15 minutes.
-I’m able to look at what I want to achieve for the week and build to that result daily.
+I can look at what I want to achieve for the week and build to that result daily.

-Doing this planning each night allows me to hit the ground running the next day.
-And I’m able to quickly reprioritize as I get new information during the day.
+Planning each night allows me to hit the ground running the next day.
+I can also quickly reprioritize as I gather new information during the day.

 Also, I use my calendar.
 I block off time to get things done, including work time.
 If you have meetings all day, you’re guaranteed to have to take work home.
-Actually, schedule time on your calendar.
+Schedule time on your calendar.
 That way, your calendar reflects your priorities, and you get those things done.

-One final tip I make sure to tackle my most strategic projects during my peak productivity.
+One final tip: I make sure to tackle my most strategic projects during my peak productivity.
 Instead of checking off many things on my to-do list, I work on the most challenging tasks since I’m at my peak mentally.
-To figure out your peak productivity, see when you naturally hit your groove during the course of the day.
-Make sure to block off that time so that it’s dedicated work time.
+To figure out your peak productivity, see when you naturally hit your groove during the day.
+Block off that time so that it’s dedicated work time.

-Suzanne Brown – CEO mompowerment.comThe Mompowerment Guide to Work-life Balance book on Amazon
+Suzanne Brown – CEO mompowerment.comThe Empowerment Guide to Work-life Balance book on Amazon

 SkillShare - Create, Build, Thrive